anoma/namada/documentation/dev/src/explore/design/ledger/pos-integration.md

 # PoS integration

-The [PoS system](../pos.md) is integrated into Anoma ledger at 3 different layers:
+The [PoS system](../pos.md) is integrated into Namada ledger at 3 different layers:

 - base ledger that performs genesis initialization, validator set updates on new epoch and applies slashes when they are received from ABCI
 - an account with an internal address and a [native VP](vp.md#native-vps) that validates any changes applied by transactions to the PoS account state
 - transaction WASMs to perform various PoS actions, also available as a library code for custom made transactions